2021 Covid Operating Plan

 - Three to six feet of spacing should be utilized – six feet is the ideal if possible.

 While student must unmask to eat, they must wear their masks when moving through the food service line and must immediately re-mask when they are done eating.
+Assigned seating should be used during lunches for elementary aged students.

 While there is no current guidance from the state to social distance, it is established as good practice by the American Academy of Pediatrics during lunch periods in so far as it does not significantly disrupt a school’s operation.